 ‘IFRS’ means International Financial Reporting Standards as defined as defined in Article 2 of Regulation (EC) No 1606/2002;

-‘LEI code’ means a Legal Entity Identifier code aimed at achieving a unique and worldwide identification of parties to financial transactions, as proposed by the Financial Stability Board (FSB) and endorsed by the G20.
+‘LEI code’ means a Legal Entity Identifier code aimed at achieving a unique and worldwide identification of parties to financial transactions, as proposed by the FSB and endorsed by the G20.
 Until the global LEI system is fully operational, pre-LEI codes are being assigned to counterparties by a Local Operational Unit that has been endorsed by the Regulatory Oversight Committee (ROC, detailed information may be found at the following website: www.leiroc.org).
-Where a Legal Entity Identifier (LEI code) exists for a given counterparty, it shall be used to identify that counterparty;
+Where a LEI code exists for a given counterparty, it shall be used to identify that counterparty;

+‘MFI ID’ or ‘Monetary Financial Institution’ ID is a unique identification code for an MFI in the list of MFIs maintained and published by the ECB for statistical purposes in accordance with Regulation (EC) No 25/2009 (ECB/2008/32), to be reported where an LEI code does not already exist.

-‘NGAAP’ or ‘National Generally Accepted Accounting Principles’ means national accounting frameworks developed under Directive 86/635/EEC.’ - An asset that is not a financial asset and that is required to perform relevant services, such as real estate; intellectual property including trademarks, patents and software; hardware; IT systems and applications; and data warehouses.
-Operational assets are critical/essential where access to them is required in order to perform a critical/essential service‘Relevant Services’ - Services which underpin (i) the bank’s critical functions to the economy (critical services) and (ii) core business lines (essential services) for which continuity is necessary for the effective implementation of the resolution strategy.
+‘NGAAP’ or ‘National Generally Accepted Accounting Principles’ means national accounting frameworks developed under Directive 86/635/EEC;

+‘Operational Asset’ - An asset that is not a financial asset and that is required to perform relevant services, such as real estate; intellectual property including trademarks, patents and software; hardware; IT systems and applications; and data warehouses.
+Operational assets are critical/essential where access to them is required in order to perform a critical/essential service;

+‘Relevant Services’ - Services which underpin (i) the bank’s critical functions to the economy (critical services) and (ii) core business lines (essential services) for which continuity is necessary for the effective implementation of the resolution strategy.
 These categories may overlap.
 This applies analogously to operational assets and staff.

-- Job roles whose vacancy in resolution may present an obstacle to the continuity of critical functions and the core business lines needed for the effective implementation of the resolution strategy and any consequent restructuring.
+‘Relevant Roles’ - Job roles whose vacancy in resolution may present an obstacle to the continuity of critical functions and the core business lines needed for the effective implementation of the resolution strategy and any consequent restructuring.

 Accounting standards